couchbaselabs/cbl-realm-template-app-kotlin-todo/README.md

 ﻿# Conversion Example of MongoDb Atlas Device Sync to Couchbase Lite for Android Developers

 The original todo list application built with the MongoDb Atlas Device [SDK](https://www.mongodb.com/docs/atlas/device-sdks/sdk/kotlin/) and [Atlas Device Sync](https://www.mongodb.com/docs/atlas/app-services/sync/).

 This repository provides a converted version of the same application using Couchbase Mobile (Couchbase Lite for Android SDK along with Capella App Services).
 The original Atlas Device SDK repository can be found [here](https://github.com/mongodb/template-app-kotlin-todo).

+> **NOTE**
+>The original application is a basic To Do list.
+The original source code has it's own opinionated way of implementing an Android application and communicating between different layers.
+This conversion is by no means a best practice for Android development or a show case on how to properly communicate between layers of an application.
+It's more of an example of the process that a developer will have to go through to convert an application from one SDK to another.
+>

 ## Capella Configuration